RiverRuby/digital-garden/content/concepts/autoworlds.md

 > ZK integration that allows for hidden material creation paths in This Cursed Machine
 1. Users can create "secret materials" in the game by uploading a hash of a material/machine path to a smart contract
 2. Users can prove they have unlocked this secret material by proving knowledge of the path's pre-image in ZK, using ZK-friendly hashes like Poseidon (for now)

+> Use MUD to build backend of any experience using [[ECDSA chips]]
+- One of the really special things about using ECDSA chips (which are already full wallets) is that we don't need any trusted backend to manage state
+- Because everything is signed and can be efficiently ZKP-d about, we can do all the verification and storage logic on chain!
+- All private data is kept with the user, or backed up somewhere
+- Would love to see an E2E implementation of this by end of 2024

  > Using [NFC hardware wallets](https://github.com/arx-research/libhalo/tree/master) as a tangible "game disk" for [[autoworlds]]
 - Preload NFC hardware wallets with some starter ETH on whatever fucked up L2 your AW or on-chain game is using + some cool game specific NFTs worth $X